nautobot/nautobot/nautobot/docs/models/extras/dynamicgroup.md

 ### Basic Filtering with a single Dynamic Group

 Let's say you want to create a Dynamic Group that contains all production Devices at your first two Sites.
-You can create a Dynamic Group called "Devices at Sites A and B" for content-type `dcim | device`, then edit it and set the **Filter Fields** to match:
+You can create a Dynamic Group called "Devices at Sites A and B" for Content Type `dcim | device`, then edit it and set the **Filter Fields** to match:

 1. a Site of either "AMS01" or "BKK01"
 2. a Status of "Active" or "Offline"